- 1 A Guide to Gravity Feed Toilets

 When searching for toilets in general, Toto is a brand that you will definitely come across.
 Not are they one of the most popular and highly recommended brands out there, but they are also among the most innovative and unique brands as well.
 They offer a variety of home appliances, and do not focus solely on toilets.

 Toto is a highly reputable brand that produces reliable, durable, and easy to use products that users have come to love and trust.
-This brand also offers a large amount of options when it comes to gravity feed—so you will have quite the selection to choose from.
+You can read more about the best Toto toilets here.
+Toto also offers a large amount of options when it comes to gravity feed—so you will have quite the selection to choose from.
 Not only do they have a large list of gravity flush toilets to choose from, but the Toto brand has made sure to cover all of its basis.
 They have literally made a toilet for almost everyone—no matter what style, features, or overall look you are trying to go for in your home or business bathroom.

 The Dometic brand is one that is geared towards outdoor enthusiasts and people with RV’s and boats as well as for truck drivers and those of you who like to camp and be on the go.
 Their mission is “to make mobile living easy” and ensure that you have a product that is easy to use and that works for you.